Disclosure: I may receive commissions for purchases made through links in this post.

 4. Breakfast sandwiches:

-English muffins, toasted, a fried egg or poached egg, topped with cheese and tomato slices.
+Then fill with: a fried egg or poached egg, cheese and tomato slices.
 Easy as pie!

 5. Breakfast burritos:

 Another simple breakfast idea.
 Start with a scrambled egg, add cheese, add salsa and a wrap.